valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-frontend-libraries.md

 * **Automatic User Task assignment to Case Handler**

-  An additional checkbox has been added to the case assignee section of a case configuration that enables the user to toggle on and off the automatic assignment of User Tasks to a Case Handler if a Case has one assigned to it/is claimed by one.
+  An additional checkbox has been added to the case assignee section of a case configuration that enables the user to toggle on and off the automatic assignment of user tasks to a case handler if a case has one assigned to it/is claimed by one.
   Refer [to this page](/using-valtimo/document/automatic-task-assignment.md) to learn more about this feature.